simonmoulds/lulcc/README.md

 lulccR (R package)
 =============================================

-lulccR provides a framework for spatially explicit land use change modelling in R. It has been designed so that users can carry out every stage of the modelling process in the same environment.
-It includes two example datasets: Sibuyan Island (Phillipines) (Verburg et al., 2002) and the Plum Island Ecosystem (USA) (Pontius et al., 2014).
-Two allocation methods are provided: one based on the Change in Land Use and its Effects at Small regional extent (CLUE-S) model (Verburg et al., 2002) and a novel stochastic procedure.
-Predictive models form the basis of many land use change models by relating observed land use to biophysical and socioeconomic predictor variables.
-We provide support for binary logistic regression, recursive partitioning and regression trees and random forest models.
-These models can be validated with the receiver operator characteristic or any other metric provided by the [ROCR](http://cran.r-project.org/web/packages/ROCR/index.html) package.
-Finally, the package provides a validation method for the output of land use change models that was originally developed by Pontius et al. (2011).

-### Basics
-The development version of lulccR is available on github and can be installed using devtools:
+lulccR provides a framework for spatially explicit land use change modelling in R. The development version of lulccR is available on github and can be installed using devtools:

 ```R
 library(devtools)